enix/routeros-rest-exporter/README.md

 The goal is to cover specific use-cases where you need an obscure metric, and to reduce the load on routers by allowing you to remove unneeded queries.

 Additionnaly, this exporter uses the more recent REST API and not Mikrotik's custom binary API.
-Therefore, the code do not depends on any client library other than Python's well-known `requests` to query a target.
+Therefore, the code does not depend on any client library other than Python's well-known `requests` to query a target.

 ## Usage